zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/hidden.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The Hidden element displays a [\<input type="hidden"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden) HTML element, use it to include data that cannot be seen or modified by users when a form is submitted.
+The **Hidden Element** displays a [\<input type="hidden"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/hidden) HTML element, use it to include data that cannot be seen or modified by users when a form is submitted.

 ---